kaveeapiit/Life-Stream/ENVIRONMENT_SETUP.md

 ## CORS Configuration

-The backend automatically configures CORS based on the `FRONTEND_URL` environment variable, allowing seamless switching between local and production environments.
+The backend automatically configures CORS based on the `FRONTEND_URL` environment variable.

 ## Testing Your Setup